Li-Evan/FedSum/README.md

 # FedSum

-PyTorch implementation of FedSum: Data-Efficient Federated Learning under Data Scarcity Scenario for Text Summarization Our paper has been accept by AAAI 2025
+PyTorch implementation of FedSum: Data-Efficient Federated Learning under Data Scarcity Scenario for Text Summarization.\n Our paper has been accept by AAAI 2025

 ## Abstract